Navigation skipped

 • Ask yourself these questions:

-• Can I afford to take time off work if I get sick or have an accident?
+• Can I afford to take time off work if I had a covered critical illness?

 • Will I be able to afford prescription drugs not covered by my work health care plan or private health insurance?

-• Will I have funds to seek treatment outside of Canada or pay for uncovered experimental treatments?
+• Will I have resources to seek treatment outside of Canada or pay for uncovered experimental treatments?

 Workplace disability insurance may not be enough if a life-altering critical illness keeps you home or in the hospital.
-Childcare, home care, living expenses, travelling to and from treatment, medications – when these and other unforeseen expenses add up, so can the financial pressure on you and your family.
-If you’re concerned about any of these issues and want peace of mind going forward, consider the advantages of critical illness and/or accident insurance.
+Childcare, home care, living expenses, travelling to and from treatment, medications, etc. When these and other unforeseen expenses add up, so can the financial pressure on you and your family.
+If you’re concerned about any of these issues and want reassurance going forward, consider the advantages of critical illness insurance.

 • Critical illness insurance is a unique type of insurance that will pay a lump sum should the insured survive a covered critical illness.

 • Yes.
-Once the insured has satisfied the Survival Period, the funds are paid directly to the insured to assist in the recovery and added expenses associated with that particular condition.
+Once the insured has satisfied the Survival Period, the funds are paid directly to the insured to assist in their recovery and with added expenses associated with their condition.

 Insights and tools